-During the fiscal year ended October 31, 2022, the following Portfolios received the following net revenues from a securities lending program (see "SECURITIES LOANS"), which constituted a percentage of the average daily net assets of the Portfolio:
+During the fiscal year ended October 31, 2023, the following Portfolios received the following net revenues from a securities lending program (see "Securities Loans"), which constituted a percentage of the average daily net assets of each Portfolio as follows:

-Portfolio Net Revenue Percentage of Net Assets Dimensional US Core Equity Market ETF \$ 81,338 0.00% Dimensional US High Profitability ETF \$ 8,458 0.00% Dimensional US Real Estate ETF \$ 2,025 0.00% Dimensional US Small Cap Value ETF \$ 16,782 0.01% Dimensional International Core Equity Market ETF \$155,190 0.01% Dimensional International Core Equity 2 ETF \$126,294 0.02% Dimensional International Small Cap Value ETF \$ 38,536 0.02% Dimensional International Small Cap ETF \$ 62,058 0.05% Dimensional International High Profitability ETF \$ 26,939 0.01% Dimensional Emerging Core Equity Market ETF \$677,962 0.07% Dimensional Emerging Markets High Profitability ETF \$ 3,525 0.01% Dimensional Emerging Markets Value ETF \$ 5,067 0.00% Dimensional Emerging Markets Core Equity 2 ETF \$ 82,181 0.02%
+Portfolio Net Revenue Percentage of Net Assets Dimensional International Core Equity Market ETF \$ 630,764 0.02% Dimensional International Core Equity 2 ETF \$ 1,297,778 0.04% Dimensional International High Profitability ETF \$ 263,976 0.02% Dimensional International Small Cap ETF \$ 624,523 0.10%

+Dimensional International Small Cap Value ETF \$ 344,549 0.03% Dimensional Emerging Core Equity Market ETF \$ 1,979,108 0.08% Dimensional Emerging Markets High Profitability ETF \$ 53,824 0.04% Dimensional Emerging Markets Value ETF \$ 117,797 0.03% Dimensional Emerging Markets Core Equity 2 ETF \$ 2,002,147 0.12% Dimensional Global Real Estate ETF \$ 23,995 0.00%

-^{} The amounts included in the table above may differ from the amounts disclosed in the Portfolios' annual reports due to timing differences, reconciliations, and certain other adjustments.
+\ The amounts included in the table above may differ from the amounts disclosed in the Portfolios' annual reports due to timing differences, reconciliations, and certain other adjustments.

-Management of the Trust
+Management of the Portfolios

-The Advisor serves as investment advisor to each of the Portfolios.
-Pursuant to an Investment Management Agreement with each Portfolio, the Advisor is responsible for the management of their respective assets.
-The Portfolios are managed using a team approach.
+The Advisor serves as investment advisor to each of the Portfolios and Underlying Funds.
+Pursuant to an Investment Management Agreement with the Trust on behalf of each Portfolio and Underlying Fund, the Advisor is responsible for the management of each of the Portfolio's and Underlying Fund's assets.
+Each of the Portfolios and Underlying Funds is managed using a team approach.
 The investment team includes the Investment Committee of the Advisor, portfolio managers and trading personnel.

 The Investment Committee is composed primarily of certain officers and directors of the Advisor who are appointed annually.
 As of the date of this Prospectus, the Investment Committee has fourteen members.
-Investment strategies for all Portfolios are set by the Investment Committee, which meets on a regular basis and also as needed to consider investment issues.
-The Investment Committee also sets and reviews all investment related policies and procedures and approves any changes in regards to approved countries, security types and brokers.
+Investment strategies for the Portfolios and Underlying Funds are set by the Investment Committee, which meets on a regular basis and also as needed to consider investment issues.
+The Investment Committee also sets and reviews all investment related policies and procedures and approves any changes in regards to approved countries, security types, and brokers.

-In accordance with the team approach used to manage the Portfolios, the portfolio managers and portfolio traders implement the policies and procedures established by the Investment Committee.
+In accordance with the team approach used to manage the Portfolios and Underlying Funds, the portfolio managers and portfolio traders implement the policies and procedures established by the Investment Committee.
 The portfolio managers and portfolio traders also make daily investment decisions regarding the Portfolios based on the parameters established by the Investment Committee.
-The individuals named in a Portfolio's "INVESTMENT ADVISOR/PORTFOLIO MANAGEMENT" section coordinate the efforts of all other portfolio managers or trading personnel with respect to the day to day management of such Portfolio.
+The individuals named in a Portfolio's "INVESTMENT ADVISOR/PORTFOLIO MANAGEMENT" section coordinate the efforts of all other portfolio managers or trading personnel with respect to the day-to-day management of such Portfolio.